Omkar3101/Kotlin6_StudentManagementSystem/README.md

 A simple Student Management System built using Kotlin that allows adding, viewing, and managing student records.
 This project is part of my Kotlin learning journey and focuses on implementing object-oriented programming (OOP) concepts.

 ## Features
-1. Add new students with name, age, and ID.
+1. Add new students with name, age, and roll no.
 2. View all students in a structured format.
-3. Search for a student by ID.
+3. Update student marks
 4. Remove a student from the system.
 5. Beginner-friendly Kotlin project using Classes & Objects.